JustAct: A Framework for Auditable Multi-Agent Systems Regulated by Inter-Organisational Policies: The JustAct Framework for Multi-Agent Runtime Systems

 \subsection{Permission of Enacted Actions}

-We characterise \textit{well-behaved} agents as those that only enact permitted actions, where \textit{permission} is defined by \Cref{def:permitted} as a relation over actions and configurations.
-The definition ensures that permission restricts enacted actions to satisfy three criteria: \textit{valid}, \textit{sourced}, and \textit{based}.
-To follow, we define each criterion, and explain its role in giving agents control of which actions are permitted, otherwise \textit{prohibited}.
+We characterise \textit{well-behaved} agents as those that only enact permitted actions, where \textit{permission} is defined by \Cref{def:permitted} as a relation over actions and configurations, as satisfying three criteria: \textit{valid}, \textit{sourced}, and \textit{based}.
+To follow, we define each criterion in turn, and explain its role in giving agents control of which actions are permitted, and otherwise \textit{prohibited}.
+From the perspective of the (prospective) actor, their obligation to stay well-behaved imposes a burden of proof, that each criterion is met.

 \begin{deffy} $\mathit{permitted}(c: \mathit{config}, a: \mathit{action}) \coloneqq \mathit{valid}\text{-}\mathit{act}(a) \wedge \mathit{sourced}(c,a) \wedge \mathit{based}(c,a)$. \end{deffy} \begin{deffy} $\mathit{prohibited}(c,a) \coloneqq \neg \ \mathit{permitted}(c,a)$. \end{deffy}